joannakl/cs102/projects/project5_mountain.markdown

 arise in the context of this specific program.
 - You should __backup__ your code after each time you spend some time working on it.
-Save it to a flash drive, email it to yourself, upload it to your Google drive, push it to a private git repository, do anything that gives you a second (or maybe third copy).
-Computers tend to break just a few days or even a few hours before the due dates - make sure that you have working code if that happens.
+Save it to a flash drive, email it to yourself, upload it to your Google drive, push it to a private git repository, or do anything that gives you a second (or maybe third copy).
+Computers tend to break just a few days or even a few hours before the due dates - make sure that you have a working code if that happens.

 </div> </div></div>